garfix/mondriaanimatie/doc/elements.md

 ### Steps

 A step is a colored rectangle inside a room.
 It does not have borders on all sides.
-I named them like this because they look like the steps of a ladder.
+I named them like this because they remind me of the steps of a ladder.

 Aspects of steps

-* color: red, yellow, blue
+* color: red, yellow, blue, black

 Restrictions

-* Steps do not touch
+* Steps do not touch each other
-* Steps may be placed in a colored plane
+* Steps may be not placed in a colored plane.
+One possible exception: Composition 1939
-* Two steps next to each other have different colors
-* There is an exception: Composition of red and white number 1, with two reds next to each other
+* Two steps next to each other have different colors.
+There is an exception: Composition of red and white number 1, with two reds next to each other
 * Maximum number of steps per room: 5
+* A room with steps is located adjacent to the frame, or it is bordered by parallel frame-to-frame lines
 * The distance between two steps is the same between each two steps of a room, but the inter-step-distance can be different in another room in the same painting
 * A room with steps may not be crossed by a line